felix-u/bici/README.md

     screen_width:  rorg 0x2
     ; ...
 ```
-the directive to begin user routines only after the first 256 (0x100) bytes, which is the reserved byte page:
+the directive to begin user routines only after the first 256 (0x100) bytes, which is the reserved device page:
 ```asm
 org 0x100
 ```
-the expectation that programs will declare an `EOF` label to indicate the size of the ROM:
+the expectation that programs will declare an `EOF` label indicating the size of the ROM, to store in the `system_end` port:
 ```asm
 patch system_end, EOF
 ```